duneanalytics/docs/docs/api/faq.md

 #### How many Requests Per Minute can I make?

-The API is currently set to a rate limit of 60 requests per minute.
-This will soon be set to match the rate limiits specified in the varying API plan tiers.
+The API rate limit currently varies by [subscription plan](https://dune.com/pricing).
+This is an overall rate limit for any type of API call made.

 #### Are there specified SLAs?